Gravitational waves from core-collapse supernovae with no electromagnetic counterparts: Introduction

-There are also model-independent gravitational-wave burst searches that search the entire sky for gravitational-wave events \cite{lvk_allsky_O2, lvk_O3_allsky}.
+There are also model-independent gravitational-wave burst searches that search the entire sky for gravitational-wave events \cite{lvk_allsky_O2, lvk_O3_allsky, lvk_O4a_allsky}.
 They can produce reconstructions of the gravitational-wave signal, and measurements of properties like the central frequency, the gravitational-wave amplitude and the duration.
 However, testing these all-sky searches on the latest available 3D CCSN waveforms has shown that they have a lot of room for improvement in their sensitivity to CCSN signals.
+The latest all-sky gravitational-wave search, from the first part of the fourth observing run, was only sensitive to the most extreme CCSNe at distances beyond the galactic center \cite{lvk_O4a_allsky}.
 This type of all-sky search for CCSN gravitational-wave emission is important, because not every CCSN with detectable gravitational-wave emission will be EM bright.
 Many CCSNe, about 10-30\%, are thought to be obscured by gas and dust in the Galaxy \cite{Fox_21}.
 The last supernova observed in our own Galaxy was in 1604 \cite{vink_17}.
 However, there have been observations of younger Galactic CCSN remnants \cite{reynolds_08}.
 As gravitational waves and neutrinos couple weakly with matter, these dust-obscured CCSNe would look like regular CCSNe in gravitational-wave and neutrinos detectors.